-In addition to the development described above, the District contains approximately 211 acres of developable land which are not provided with underground water, sanitary sewer, and drainage facilities.
+In addition to the development described above, the District contains approximately 315 acres of developable land which are not provided with underground water, sanitary sewer and drainage facilities.
 Substantially all of such acreage is owned by the Developer.
-Approximately 77 acres of land are contained in drainage and detention easements and recreational and open space areas.
+Approximately 191 acres of land are contained in drainage and detention easements and recreational and open space areas.
+The District has accepted a petition for the annexation of an additional 8.04 acres but has yet to complete the annexation process.